 With a street name and tenant in place, it’s unlikely that you’ll generate a large quantity of properties.
 At this point you can start digging into individual assets.

 Seeing the Reported Owner

 Once you’ve accessed a property profile page, just navigate over to the Ownership tab to see who the reported owner or owning entity is.

 Here, you’ll see the name of the person(s) or LLC of the recorded owner.
-You can then pierce the LLC, to see the real people that sit behind it—including principals, owners, and other decision-makers.

-Once you’ve found the owner you’re looking for, you can continue through to see property owner contact information.
 That includes the phone numbers, email, and mailing addresses of the real people that may be behind a property-owning LLC.

 Accessing Full Owner Property Portfolios

 If you’d like to take your analysis even further, Reonomy makes it simple to access the full property portfolio of an owner.

 You can click on the name of the owner as it appears on the property profile, and you’ll be given a list of all of the properties they’re associated with as an owner.